 Really acidic foods.

-I grab my skillet nearly every time, however when boiling I turn to enameled hollowware or stainless steel.
-Liquids may be tainted and discolored by the seasoning, if boiling liquid for a long time.
+I grab my skillet nearly every time, however, when boiling I turn to enameled hollowware or stainless steel.
+Liquids may be tainted and discolored by the seasoning if boiling liquid for a long time.
 It may also lift off that lovely seasoning that makes the skillet or Dutch oven so non-stick and easy to clean.

-Highly acidic foods are also not recommended for cast iron for example tomato based sauces.
-However this not to say you cant fry some tomatoes with your fried eggs and bacon.
+Highly acidic foods are also not recommended for cast iron, for example, tomato-based sauces.
+However, this not to say you can’t fry some tomatoes with your fried eggs and bacon.
 As long as you have a nicely seasoned pan you’ll cook yourself a great breakfast.

 The acidity in foods again lifts the seasoning from your pan, also increasing the amount of iron in the food.
-Food may taste tainted from large amount of naturally released iron when cooking highly acidic food.
+Food may taste tainted from a large amount of naturally released iron when cooking highly acidic food.
 Minor Inconvenience.

 Bare cast iron may require seasoning.

 Cast iron may need re-seasoning if being over-zealous with the use of soap and scouring pads.
-Firstly this is not difficult (wipe the pan with a small amount of oil then place in the oven and set on a high heat).
+Firstly this is not difficult (wipe the pan with a small amount of oil then place in the oven and set on high heat).
 This seasoning protects the cast iron from rust and gives the pan a non-stick quality.
 Seasoning is not needed for enameled hollowware and of course other cookware.
-So re-seasoning is both an advantage and disadvantage.
+So re-seasoning is both an advantage and a disadvantage.

 We have weighed the pros and cons of cast iron cookware and we are bigger fans than ever.
 How about you?

 Cast iron made by Lodge is a great choice.
-Lodge cast iron skillets are amazing value.
+Lodge cast iron skillets are an amazing value.
 You really can’t go wrong with Lodge.